pbodnar/autosync/README.md

 A simple bash script which lets you _automatically_ synchronize one or more directories to a target folder whenever files in the watched directories change.

+This is a much more primitive variant of the [lsyncd][lsyncd] tool.
+Unlike `lsyncd` though, this script can also run in Cygwin terminal or in Git Bash on Windows.

 ## Installation

 1. Download the `autosyncdir.sh` script to any directory on your PC.
    You can also do that by Git-cloning the whole project.
+2. The script relies on `inotifywait` and `rsync`.
+   Parent directories of these programs need to be in the system PATH (see script's source code for more details).
-2. Put the script's directory to the system PATH, so that you can run it easily just by its name.
+3. Put the script's directory to the system PATH, so that you can run it easily just by its name.
-3. The script expects that there are already `inotifywait` and `rsync` in the system PATH (see script's source code for more details).

 ## Usage